The Awakening (2011 film): Plot

-Her job done, Florence prepares to leave.
-Down at the lake, she drops her cigarette case, which belonged to her lover.
+Florence drops her cigarette case, which belonged to her late fiancé, in the lake.
 As she reaches for it, a hand reaches for her from the water.
-She steadies herself but then allows herself to fall into the lake.
-Robert rescues her; although Florence assures them it was an accident, he and Maud become concerned about her mental health.
-Indeed, Florence decides to remain at the school.
-After chasing what she believes to be the ghost, she sees an apparition of a man with a shotgun, who appears to shoot her.
-She also hears a child calling "Mowa Zee," which she tells Tom was the nickname a group of Africans gave to her after she was rescued from the lion that orphaned her as a child.
-After growing closer, Florence and Robert have sex.
-But Edward Judd (Joseph Mawle), the groundskeeper who has a grudge against Robert for being a war hero, becomes jealous and attempts to rape Florence in the woods.
-Assisted by a supernatural apparition, she kills Judd in self-defence.
-She then returns to the school and tells Robert, who leaves to bury Judd and thus to cover up the incident.
-Florence asks Robert not to tell Tom what happened, but Robert tells her that there are no children at the school.
+She steadies herself then allows herself to fall into the lake.
+Robert rescues her.
+Florence insists it was an accident, but Robert and Maud become concerned about her mental health.
+Florence decides to remain at the school.
+After chasing what she believes to be the ghost, an apparition of a man with a shotgun appears to shoot her.
+She also hears a child calling "Mowa Zee", which she tells Tom was her nickname after she was rescued from the lion that orphaned her as a child.
+Florence and Robert have sex.
+Groundskeeper Edward Judd, who has a grudge against Robert for being a war hero, attempts to rape Florence in the woods.
+Assisted by a supernatural apparition, she kills Judd.
+Robert buries Judd to cover up the incident.
+Florence asks Robert not to tell Tom, but Robert tells her there are no children at the school.

-Florence then realises that Tom is the ghost who is haunting the school.
-Buried memories begin to surface, and she remembers that her family lived at the boarding school when it was a home.
-As a child, she watched her father murder her mother with a shotgun before he attempted to kill her too.
+Florence realises Tom is the ghost.
+Buried memories begin to surface, and she remembers that the boarding school had been her family home.
+As a child, she watched as her father murdered her mother with a shotgun and attempted to kill her too.
 Florence hid inside the walls of the house as her father pursued her, calling out for his "little Mousy."
-Aiming for her, her father instead killed Tom, who is revealed to have been his illegitimate son.
-Her father then killed himself while Florence watched.
-Traumatised, Florence had replaced these memories with memories of a childhood in Africa.
-Back in the present, Florence learns that Robert can see the ghosts of his friends who died in the war, and she comes to the conclusion that ghosts reveal themselves to those who are very lonely.
-She also learns that Maud was her nanny as a child, as well as the mother of Tom.
-Maud explains that she arranged for Florence to come to the school in the first place because Tom missed her.
-Maud then poisons herself and Florence, intending for their ghosts to join Tom.
+Her father accidentally killed Tom, who is revealed to have been his illegitimate son.
+Florence then watched her father kill himself.
+Florence had replaced these memories with false memories of a childhood in Africa.

+Florence learns that Robert sees the ghosts of his friends who died in the war, and concludes that ghosts reveal themselves to the lonely.
+Maud had been her nanny, and was Tom's mother.
+Maud had arranged for Florence to come to the school because Tom missed her.
+Maud poisons herself and Florence, intending for their ghosts join Tom.
 Florence tells Tom that her soul will not rest if she dies now, so Tom brings her medicine.